 Literature Review

 Linear regression has been recorded to have been used since the early 19th century.
 It is widely applicable to a number of fields.
 (Niu, 2013) looked at determining the effect of house properties as variables using a linear regression model to predict the price of a house in San Francisco.
 These included sale months, interior size, lot size, built year, number of bedrooms, number of bathrooms, school proximity and median price of the city.
 The results of this study showed that the median city price, interior size had a much larger correlation to the response variable than house properties like bedrooms, bathrooms and build year.
-(C. R. Madhuri, 2019) compared multivariate linear regression to a number of regression techniques like ridge, LASSO, elastic net and gradient boosting regression and determined that.
-Although it was the least complex technique, it was an adequate but not the most accurate method for house price prediction.
+(C. R. Madhuri, 2019) compared multivariate linear regression to a number of regression techniques like ridge, LASSO, elastic net and gradient boosting regression and determined that although it was the least complex technique, it was adequate but not the most accurate method for house price prediction.

 Selecting the correct number of variables to be included in the model is a critical step in finding the most optimal solution for a linear regression model.
-Less variables means less degrees of freedom in the model and in theory should make our model more precise.
+Fewer variables means fewer degrees of freedom in the model and in theory should make our model more precise.
 However, this may not tell us the full story, and too few variables and it may not be sufficient to explain the predictive relationships (Yuan, et al., 2007).
 A common approach to determining the variables to include or exclude is to use a coefficient matrix, which shows the effect of each explanatory variable to the response variable separately.

-The use of the normal equation in this paper was inspired by the work of professor Andrew Ng machine learning training course (Ng, 2014) and from (Brown, 2009).
+The use of the normal equation in this paper was inspired by the work of Professor Andrew Ng machine learning training course (Ng, 2014) and from (Brown, 2009).
 Both of these sources highlight the benefits and limitations of using the normal equation to calculate the coefficients of the model equation.
 The benefits include not having to scale features for the normal equation as well as its speed.
-These benefits break down with a large number of input data or a large number of features, and an more iterative approach e.g. gradient descent is suggested as a more computationally efficient approach.
+These benefits break down with a large amount of input data or a large number of features, and a more iterative approach e.g. gradient descent is suggested as a more computationally efficient approach.

 Model Design

-In designing the model, the equation of a line Our model will take more than one input parameter therefore the line equation needs to be modified to allow for more than one explanatory variable.
+Our model will take more than one input parameter therefore the line equation needs to be modified to allow for more than one explanatory variable.

 hθx= θ0x0+θ1x1+ … θnxn (1)